-A master's degree in Early Childhood/Elementary Education can be achieved by completing a program designed to promote research-based practices that ensure that all students can and do learn.
-Applicants must normally have an undergraduate degree in Early Childhood or Elementary Education to enter the program.
+A master's degree in early childhood/elementary education can be achieved by completing a program designed for the Carrollton campus, Georgia Highlands campus, or for the Newnan campus.
+At all sites, applicants must normally have an undergraduate degree in early childhood or elementary education to enter the program.
 The program consists of a minimum of 36 hours of course work.

-In addition to the requirement for regular admission, the following requirements apply for applicants to the M.Ed. degree in Early Childhood Education:
+In addition to the requirement for regular and provisional admission, the following requirements apply for applicants to the M.Ed. degree in Early Childhood Education:

-- Applicants must have an undergraduate degree in Early Childhood or Elementary Education or meet eligibility for a level 4 certification in Early Childhood or Elementary Education with a minimum overall 2.7 GPA.
+- Applicants must have an undergraduate degree in early childhood or elementary education or meet eligibility for a level 4 certification in early childhood or elementary education with at least a 2.7 GPA.

-Courses include 14 hours in professional studies, 3 hours in research, 12 hours in early childhood/elementary content, and 6 hours of electives.
+Courses taken for the Carrollton-based program include 14 hours in professional studies, 3 hours in research, 12 hours in early childhood/elementary content, and 6 hours of electives.